Zadigo/myblindtest/README.md

 ## Connection process

-The admin of the database connects to the blindtest admin `frontend` and establishes a WebSocket connection which creates a new Firebase ID.
+The admin of the database connects to the blindtest admin `frontend` and establishes a WebSocket connection which then creates a new Firebase ID.
-This connection allows real-time communication between the admin interface and the game instances, enabling features like live updates and player interactions.
+This connection allows real-time communication between the admin interface and the players that will join the game.

-The Firebase ID is used to uniquely identify each game session and its associated players, ensuring that all interactions are properly routed and managed.
+The Firebase ID is used to uniquely identify each game session and its associated players.

-https://example.com/blind-test -> UNIQUE_ID_123 -> https://example.com/tv/ -> Enters unique ID
+A unique URL is then generated to allow players to connect to the game using their smartphones.

+## Game Modes

+The Blind Test game is originally designed to be played with players competing against each other to guess songs correctly outloud.
+However, there might be cases where the admin wants to invite the players to answer using their smartphones instead of shouting the answers.
+This is where the different game modes come into play.

+Therefore the two main answering modes avaialable are:

+* Voice Mode: Players shout out the answers to the songs being played.
+* Smartphone Mode: Players use their smartphones to submit answers via a web interface.

+In voice mode, the player's telephone are only used to connect to the game, see the scoreboards, the game progress and the correct/incorrect answers for each song.

+In smartphone mode, the admin can choose the number of possible answers to display on the player's smartphone screen for each song.

+## Classic Mode

+- Every answer (right or wrong) gives points which can be based on the difficulty of the song (depending on admin settings)

 ## Mode Ultimate